 Surgeons perform operations and other medical procedures to treat injuries, diseases and deformities.
 Becoming a surgeon is a lengthy process, generally requiring four years of undergraduate school, four years of medical school and 3-10 years of residency and fellowship training.
 Surgeons also continue the education process throughout their careers in order to maintain licensure and stay informed of medical advances.

 Surgeons are specialized physicians who operate on patients to correct or remove malformations, repair injuries or conduct preventative procedures on patients.
 They may also conduct examinations on patients and advise them on their medical situations.
 Many surgeons specialize in one particular field, such as orthopedic, cardiovascular or neurological surgery.

-According to the U.S. Bureau of Labor Statistics (BLS), surgeons and physicians are expected to experience a significant rise in job prospects in the coming years (www.bls.gov).
-Overall employment was expected to grow 18% from 2012-2022.
-The increasing demand for surgeons is attributed to continuing development of healthcare and associated industries, as well as a growing elderly population.
+According to the U.S. Bureau of Labor Statistics (BLS), surgeons and physicians are expected to experience a significant rise in job opportunities in the coming years (www.bls.gov).
+Overall employment was expected to grow 14% from 2014-2024.
+The increasing demand for surgeons is attributed to continuing development of healthcare and associated industries, and a growing elderly population.

-Surgeons, along with physicians, are some of the highest-paid professionals of any occupation.
-In May 2013, the BLS reported that surgeons earned an average salary of $233,150.
+Surgeons are some of the highest-paid professionals of any occupation.
+In May 2015, the BLS reported that surgeons earned an average salary of $247,520.

 Surgeon Education Requirements

 Before entering medical school, aspiring surgeons must complete undergraduate school to earn a bachelor's degree.
 These 4-year degrees do not have to focus specifically on medicine; however, curricula should focus heavily on the physical sciences to prepare students for the strong emphasis on science in medical school.
 Courses in anatomy, biology, chemistry, math and physiology may be beneficial.
 Some medical schools admit students after only three years of undergraduate school.